gchq/gaffer-doc/docs/administration-guide/aggregation/ingest-example.md

 ## Expanded Example

-The example from the first section is a good demonstration of how aggregation works but just having the total number of some properties may not be the most useful.
-To demonstrate a more complex use case we will modify the example to add some new properties to the edges so that after aggregation we'll have a graph like:
+The example from the first section is a good demonstration of how aggregation works, but just having the total number of some properties may not be the most useful.
+To demonstrate a more complex use case we will modify the example to add some new properties to the edges, so that after aggregation we'll have this graph:

 ```mermaid
 graph LR